Purolator Inc.

-Purolator Inc. is a Canadian courier that is 91% owned by Canada Post, 7% owned by Rainmaker Investments Ltd. and 2% by others.

-The company was originally organized as Trans Canada Couriers, Ltd. In 1967, it was acquired by the US manufacturer of oil and air filters Purolator of Fayetteville, North Carolina (founded as Motor Improvements Incorporated in 1923)—the name was originally an abbreviated form of "pure oil later".
+Purolator Inc. is a Canadian courier majority owned by Canada Post.
+It was founded as Trans Canada Couriers, Ltd and acquired in 1967 by Purolator, a US manufacturer of oil and air filters.
 In 1987, the company returned to Canadian ownership.
 Although it retained the Purolator name, it has had no connection with the oil filter business since that time.